DamonHD/BuildingModelsForHeating/ZonedHP/bungalow-2/README.txt

 		out-dd-AABB-WC,20.0,20.0,18.0,18.0,1629,680
 		out-dd-ABAB-WC,19.7,18.0,18.0,19.7,1619,677

+Updating the template from the non-HP IDF 20251218:
+ 1) Merging in changes to the template.
+ 2) sh generate_rooms.sh && sh runall-dd.sh
+ 3) sh extract-from-DD-csv-all.sh
+ 4) Continue with merge and maybe commit and back to (1) until done...

 Add the correct EnergyPlus and Python directories to the PATH.
 For running comparison.py pandas is needed, eg with "pip3s install pandas".